-Finally back from working for Godless Dad, I’ve buried myself in theist nonsense again and this post was a fucking gem.
-3 Things to say to an atheist is not so much a list of things to say to an atheist, as it is a list of things to say to illustrate your complete lack of understanding of not just atheists… but the whole goddamned world, no holy.
+Finally back from working for Godless Dad, I’ve buried myself in theist nonsense again and found this fucking gem: 3 Things to say to an atheist is not so much a list of things to say to an atheist, as it is a list of things to say to illustrate your complete lack of understanding of not just atheists… but the whole goddamned world, #NoHoly.

 It starts off by asking what atheists do with their guilt, which is fair.
 It’s a totally fair question and I thought for a moment we’d be having a decent discussion here, today until I read this bit: